robpickerill/luhnr/README.md

 - _`generate_with_prefix(length: usize, prefix: &[u8])`_
 - _`generate(length: usize)`_

-_The `_str` methods are exponentially slower due to having to additonal allocations, and are provided only as convenience:_
+_The `_str` methods are exponentially slower due to having to additonal allocations, and are only provided only as convenience:_

 - _`validate_str(number: &str)`_
 - _`generate_with_prefix_str(length: usize, prefix: &str)`_